springernature/vpat/nature.md

 <br><br>
 On Nature Outlook pages built with Shorthand, collapsing the main navigation into a hamburger menu may disrupt the focus order, making it harder for keyboard users to access navigation links.
 <br><br>
-Third-party scripts including advertising scripts or survey or customer services widgets (among others), may inject content where the focus order does not match the visual order.
+Third-party scripts including advertising scripts may inject content where the focus order does not match the visual order.
 The operation and meaning of these components should be unaffected by the focus order.
 </td>
 </tr>
 <tr id="link-purpose-in-context" valign="top">